Safety Alerts & Communications

 The University of Chicago issues timely security alerts when incidents reported to the University of Chicago Police Department (UCPD) or other Campus Security Authorities1 represent continuing threats to the campus community.
 The goal of sending a timely security alert is to give members of the campus community information that will allow them to adjust their behavior to protect their personal safety.

-When enough details about the incident are known to provide useful information to the campus community, the Associate Vice President for Safety, Security, and Civic Affairs & Chief of Police (or designee) will send a timely security alert via the bulk email system and the Security Alert listserv.
+When enough details about the incident are known to provide useful information to the campus community, the Associate Vice President for Safety, Security, and Civic Affairs (or designee) will send a timely security alert via the bulk email system and the Security Alert listserv.
 (A timely security alert via email is different from a cAlert, which is used only in the event of a significant campus emergency and employs multiple forms of instant communication, such as phone calls and text messages.2) Timely security alerts will be sent by the Vice President for Communications (or designee) or the Vice President for Campus Life and Student Services (or designee) if the incident is reported to a Campus Security Authority other than UCPD.

 Timely security alerts will normally include the date, time and a description of the incident, as well as other information that may aid in the prevention of similar crimes.
 An alert may not be sent if there are factors that reduce the level of threat to the community, such as an arrest, or if there is a risk of compromising law enforcement efforts.
 If a timely security alert is not issued, a report may be included in a security alert the next day, or may be included on the University's Community Safety website.